LennisNgugi/Bushido_OS/README.md

 # What is Bushido?

-A minimalist, yet aesthetic operating system developed with the sole purpose of a simple yet effective OS.
+A minimalist, yet aesthetic operating system developed with the sole purpose of providing a simple yet effective OS.

 # Where can i find the ISO file?